hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

-where :math:`\beta` denotes the regression coefficient of stock's monthly return :math:`R_{i t}` on its pairs-portfolio return :math:`R_{j t}` and :math:`R_{f}` is the risk-free rate
+where :math:`\beta` denotes the regression coefficient of stock's monthly return :math:`R_{i t}` on its pairs-portfolio return :math:`R_{j t}`, and :math:`R_{f}` is the risk-free rate

-The hypothesis in this approach is that if a stock’s return deviates more from its pairs portfolio returns than usual, this divergence should be reversed in the next month and expecting abnormally higher returns than other stocks.
+The hypothesis in this approach is that if a stock’s return deviates from its pairs portfolio returns more than usual, this divergence is expected to be reversed in the next month.
+And the returns of this stock are expected to be abnormally high/low in comparison to other stocks.

 Therefore, after calculating the return divergence of all the stocks,  a long-short portfolio is constructed where stocks with high return divergence have higher subsequent returns.